 Aaron Martin was educated at the ANU, the Institute of Political Studies (Paris), Stanford University and the University of Melbourne.
-He returned to Melbourne University as Lecturer (now Senior Lecturer) in Political Science in 2010.
+He returned to Melbourne University as Lecturer (now Associate Professor) in Political Science in 2010.

-Aaron’s research focuses on political trust, young people and politics, public opinion and policy agendas.
+Aaron's research focuses on using survey experiments to understand public opinion towards important policy issues like automation, trust in news stories and behavioural public policy.
 He is the author of Young People and Politics: Political Engagement in the Anglo-American Democracies (Routledge) and, with Keith Dowding (ANU), Policy Agendas in Australia (Palgrave).
-He is currently working on an ARC-funded project ‘Understanding the Causes of Political Trust.’
-Aaron is a member of the Steering Committee for Vote Compass and has been a Visiting Researcher at McGill, Princeton and Vanderbilt.
-He also sat on the Australian Electoral Commissioner’s Advisory Board on Electoral Research.
+He is currently Co-Director of the Policy Lab.
+Aaron has led the University's involvement in Vote Compass over the past three federal elections and has been a Visiting Researcher at McGill, Princeton and Vanderbilt.
+He also sat on the Australian Electoral Commissioner's Advisory Board on Electoral Research.

 Find out more about Aaron Martin's experience

 Aaron Martin's selected work